JonasLoos/trainplot/README.md

 ## How it works

 Trainplot uses a custom HTML5 Canvas-based plotting solution that renders directly in Jupyter notebooks.
+For synchonization between Python and the JavaScript-based plotting function, [`anywidget`](https://github.com/manzt/anywidget) is used.
 To avoid wasting resources and flickering, the plot is only updated with a given `update_period`.
 A `post_run_cell` callback is added to the `IPython` instance, so that all updated TrainPlot figures include all new data when a cell execution is finished.
 When using `trainplot.plot`, a TrainPlot object is created for the current cell.